mail2bheema/RonarkIOSTest/README.md

 **Title**: iOS TableView Pagination with Loading Indicator **Overview:**
-This document describes the implementation of a paginated table view in an iOS application using Swift.
+This document describes the implementation of a paginated table view in an iOS application using SwiftUI.
 The table view displays data fetched from a remote API in batches, with support for pagination.
 Additionally, a loading indicator is integrated to provide visual feedback to users during data fetching.

 **Features:**
 Paginated fetching of data from a remote API.